-- 6.3.1 Requests for clinical privileges will be considered only when accompanied by evidence of education, training, experience, and demonstrated current competence as specified by the hospital in its Board approved criteria for clinical privileges.
-(Section 11) - 6.3.2 Privileges for which no criteria have been established:

-In the event a request for a privilege is submitted for a new technology, a procedure new to the hospital, an existing procedure used in a significantly different manner, or involving a cross-specialty privilege for which no criteria have been established, the request will be tabled for a reasonable period of time, usually not to exceed sixty (60) calendar days.
-During this time the MEC will:

 - a.
+Requests for clinical privileges will be considered only when accompanied by evidence of education, training, experience, and demonstrated current competence as specified by the hospital in its Board approved criteria for clinical privileges. - b.
+Privileges for which no criteria have been established: - In the event a request for a privilege is submitted for a new technology, a procedure new to the hospital, an existing procedure used in a significantly different manner, or involving a cross-specialty privilege for which no criteria have been established, the request will be tabled for a reasonable period of time, usually not to exceed thirty calendar days.
+During this time the MEC will: - a.
 Review the community, patient and hospital need for the privilege and reach agreement with management and the Board that the privilege is approved to be exercised at the hospital; - b.
-Review with members of the credentials committee the efficacy and clinical viability of the requested privilege and confirm that this privilege is approved for use in the setting-specific area of the hospital by appropriate regulatory agencies (FDA, OSHA, etc.); - c.
+Review with members of the MEC the efficacy and clinical viability of the requested privilege and confirm that this privilege is approved for use in the setting-specific area of the hospital by appropriate regulatory agencies (FDA, OSHA, etc.); - c.
 Meet with management to ensure that the new privilege is consistent with the hospital's mission, values, strategic, operating, capital, information and staffing plans; and - d.
 Work with management to ensure that any/all exclusive contract issues, if applicable are resolved in such a way to allow the new or cross-specialty privileges in question to be provided without violating the existing contract.
-Upon recommendation from the credentials committee and appropriate clinical service/specialty or subject matter experts (as determined by the credentials committee), the MEC will formulate the necessary criteria and recommend these to the Board.
+Upon recommendation from the appropriate clinical service committee/specialty or subject matter experts (as determined by the credentials committee), the MEC will formulate the necessary criteria and recommend these to the Board.
 Once objective criteria have been established, the original request will be processed as described herein: